A Serbian Film Review

-When you ask fans of the disgusting in film, most point toward Cannibal Holocaust as the champion of the breed.
+When you ask horror fans to point to a disgusting film, most will nominate Cannibal Holocaust as the champion of the breed.
 However, A Serbian Film may change a few of those people’s minds.

 Where many who were ignorant of this kind of a film and went to see Hostel in 2005, thought they had just seen the most disturbing film ever made, A Serbian Film will force them to review their perception of what disturbing really is.

-Asdid in the ’70s, A Serbian Film will have run-ins with censorship, be banned in many countries, gather a cult following and be avoided by everyone else.
+As Cannibal Holocaust did in the ’70s, A Serbian Film will have run-ins with censorship, be banned in many countries, gather a cult following, and be avoided by everyone else.